ContainerSolutions/minimesos/docs/index.md

 `minimesos up` command supports `--mesosImageTag` parameter, which can be used to override the version of Mesos to be used.
 When running an older version of Mesos, you may encounter [compatibility issues between Mesos 0.22 and Docker v. greater than 1.7](https://issues.apache.org/jira/browse/INFRA-10621).

-Since version 0.3.0 minimesos uses 'flat' container structure, which means that all containers (agents, master, zookeeper) as well as all Docker executor tasks are run in the same Docker context - host machine.
+Since version 0.3.0 minimesos uses 'flat' container structure, which means that all containers (agents, master, zookeeper) as well as all Docker executor tasks are run in the same Docker context - the host machine.
 This has following benefits:
   1. Shared repository with the host Docker
-  2. Transparency of your test-cluster.
+  2. Transparency of your test cluster.
   3. Ability to keep track of executor tasks
   4. Easy access to the logs